Balaaabduljalil/NLP-news-classification/README.md

 - Google Colab:

-Save the data in Google drive, for example `files/nlp/`
+Save the data in Google drive folder, for example `files/nlp/`

 ```
 # The folder 'data' is saved in Google drive in "files/nlp/"
 # While running the notebook from google colab, mount the drive and define PATH to data
 from google.colab import drive
 drive.mount('/content/gdrive/')